You'll save even more time with Byrdseed.TV's ever-growing libary!

 Now, we can get to that original final product if we want.
 Students can film skits or create dioramas.
 But, because we’ve climbed Bloom’s, the product will reflect students’ thinking, not just their artistic skills.

-Related Videos For Byrdseed.TV Members
+Related Videos at Byrdseed.TV

 For Students You can use the video version of this lesson directly with your students.
 Just press play!
-View it here!.
+View it here.

 Want to share something?